rajanidhruv09/Maze-Traversal/README.md

   1) Matlab
   2) LEGO Mindstorm EV3
   3) Basic Driving Base
-  4) Ultrasonic, light and touch sensors should be connected to the ports in the LEGO brick with correspondace to the the ports mentioned  in the code
+  4) Ultrasonic, light and touch sensors should be connected to the LEGO brick at the according to the port specification mentioned below
+      a) Connect right motor to port B
+      b) Connect left motor to port D
+      c) Connect ultrasonic sensor to port 1
+      d) Connect light sensor to port 4
+      e) Connect touch sensor to port 2
-  5) Ensure that the Ultrasonic sensor is pointing towards the right
+  5) Ensure that the Ultrasonic sensor is pointing towards the right and the touch sensor is attached in front so that when the robot hits the wall the touch sensor is activated